UHDanke/gd_docs/docs/bugs/misc.md

 ## [2.207] [18/12/25] ORD doesn't work as intended

 Triggers that use ORD are delayed until the last (either the left-most or top-most, if gameplay is rotated) trigger with a lower ORD in the same channel is activated.

+## [2.207] [18/12/25] Kerning is not used properly when splitting text

+Using the split feature of text objects does not take kerning into account properly, with certain letters getting more offset.

+This also depends on the game's texture quality, with High quality having more significant offset than Low.